AuReMe/esmecata/README.md

 - `clustering`: clusters the protein of the proteomes and filter them according to a threshold -option (`-t`).
 - `annotation`: annotate the protein cluster.

-The annotation step can be performed with two methods, either by retrieving annotation from UniProt or by using eggnog-mapper.
+The annotation step can be performed with two methods, either by retrieving annotation from UniProt or by using eggNOG-mapper.
-The eggnog-mapper approach has been found to be the more accurate in association with a clustering threshold of 0.5 (`-t 0.5`).
+The eggNOG-mapper approach has been found to be the more accurate in association with a clustering threshold of 0.5 (`-t 0.5`).
 These options are the default options of EsMeCaTa.

 As these steps can required time, a precomputed database has been created containing taxa of `species`, `genus`, `family`, `order`, `class` and `phylum` having at least 5 proteomes in UniProt.